factana/fogwing-iothub-arduino-serial/readme.md

 # _Log telemetry data to Fogwing Enterprise Cloud by using Arduino Uno and ESP8266-01_

-In this we will explain you how you can connect to [Fogwing](https://enterprise.fogwing.net/) IoT Platform with Arduino & ESP8266-01.
+In this we will explain how you can connect to [Fogwing](https://enterprise.fogwing.net/) IoT Platform with Arduino & ESP8266-01.

 ## Step:1
 ### Hardware requirements: